FerMorell/FerMorell/README.md

 ## Hi there 👋🌸

 I’m Fer 👩‍💻
-A developer in progress, currently building projects to grow every day.
+A developer, currently building projects to grow every day.

 ---